It would be nice to discuss some unusual fuseki patterns on this page. Who's come up with a weird idea they'd like to share?

 This is a very intriguing pattern to me, with both sides playing Yonrensei and then with Takemiya switching to a very unique pattern.
 It obviously emphasizes the center, a trademark of Takemiya's, while his opponent (Cho Chikun 9 dan) focuses on the left side before invading with 6.
 Any thoughts?

-Lynx: The thoughts of mine, a lunatic who is responsible for such wonderful bastions of wisdom such as B2 Bomber are the following: All this only goes to show that we really have no idea whatsoever of how the game truly works.
+Lynx: The thoughts of mine, a lunatic who is responsible for such wonderful bastions of wisdom such as The Power of the B2 Bomber are the following: All this only goes to show that we really have no idea whatsoever of how the game truly works.

 "What?" some of you may react automatically.
 "What has this crazy person been drinking?
 Of course we know that corners are the uber good!!!!"